chadpierce/hackthebox/lame/lame-writeup.md

 ...set up options and executed...
 ```

-to find samba version...
+and then:

 ```
 use exploit/multi/samba/usermap_script
 ...set up options and executed...
 ```

 To my surprise running this popped a shell?!
+I was kind of blindly following the site and didn't realize it would actually work.

 ## User flag